bagelbits/cornerstone-takehome/README.md

 - [x] Turn on edit functionality for Data Grid
 - [x] Add updateStore method to data store
 - [x] Hook up Data Grid cell editing to data store
-- [ ] Add flags for each row in data store
+- [ ] Add flag state for each row in data store
-- [ ] Add column for flagging rows
+- [ ] Add column for selecting rows
+- [ ] Change row color based on flag state
+- [ ] Create custom toolbar buttons for flagging rows

 ## Nice to have